 - People who are ill will not be allowed to visit.
 The transmission of illnesses can be fatal to gorillas, who have no immunity against human viruses.
 Gorillas can die from a cold!

 - Do not attempt to touch the gorillas.
 Like all wild animals, they can be unpredictable.

 - Always stay in a tightly packed group, and never wander off by yourself.

 - Keep your voices low at all times and avoid speaking unnecessarily.

 - Eating and drinking is prohibited when you are near the gorillas.

-- Sometimes, a gorilla will charge.
+- Occasionally, a gorilla will charge.
 Always follow the guide’s instructions – crouch down slowly, do not make eye contact with the gorilla and do not run as this will only increase the risk of attack.
 Wait for the animals to pass by.

-- A rain Jacket over a warm sweater
+- A rain jacket over a warm sweater

-- Long sleeved shirt
+- Long sleeved shirt or jersey

 - 1-2 litres of drinking water